h2oai/datatable/docs/api/dt/backward_fill.rst

-.. xfunction:: datatable.ffill
+.. xfunction:: datatable.bfill
-    :src: src/core/expr/fexpr_ffill.cc pyfn_ffill
+    :src: src/core/expr/fexpr_bfill.cc pyfn_bfill
-    :tests: tests/dt/test-ffill.py
+    :tests: tests/dt/test-bfill.py
-    :cvar: doc_dt_ffill
+    :cvar: doc_dt_bfill
-    :signature: ffill(cols)
+    :signature: bfill(cols)

     .. x-version-added:: 1.1.0

-    For each column from `cols` fill the null values forward with the last non-null value.
+    For each column from `cols` fill the null values backward with the last non-null value.
-    In the presence of :func:`by()`, the last non-null value is propagated forward within each group.
+    In the presence of :func:`by()`, the last non-null value is propagated backward within each group.

     Parameters
     ----------
     cols: FExpr
-        Input data for filling the nulls values forward.
+        Input data for filling the nulls values backward.

     return: FExpr
-        f-expression that converts input columns into the columns filled with the previous non-null values.
+        f-expression that converts input columns into the columns filled with the next non-null values.

     except: TypeError
         The exception is raised when one of the columns from `cols`